khongten001/tidykit-fp/README.md

   - [ ] Add edge case tests

 - [ ] Add more examples
+  - [x] Add real-world usage examples (see examples/DateTimeExample)
+  - [ ] Add more examples for StringKit
-  - [ ] Add real-world usage examples
+  - [ ] Add more examples for FileKit
   - [ ] Add cookbook with common patterns
   - [ ] Add sample applications